8bitbuddhist/PixelMaestro/docs/cue.md

 ...
-// The index of the Section (in `Maestro::sections_`).
+// The index of the Section (in `Maestro::sections_`). int section_index = 02
-// This is required for almost all Cues. int section_index = 0;

-// If modifying an Overlay, this indicates how far down the Overlay is.
+// This indicates how far down the Overlay is.
-// For example, an index of 1 affects the Section's Overlay, while an index of 2 affects the Overlay's Overlay. int overlay_index = 1;
+// For example, an index of 1 affects the base Section's Overlay, while an index of 2 affects the Overlay's Overlay. int overlay_index = 1;

 SectionCueHandler* section_handler = static_cast<SectionCueHandler*>(controller->enable_handler(CueController::Handler::SectionHandler));